validatedpatterns-demos/quarkuscoffeeshop-web/README.md

 ### Environment Variables

 This services uses the following environment variables, all of which are set in development mode:

+NOTE: _Quarkus has a development mode that automatically listens for a debugger, watches for code changes and reloads your application immediately, and allows you to set application properties specifically for development.
+You can learn more in Quarkus' getting started guide: https://quarkus.io/get-started_

 * KAFKA_BOOTSTRAP_SERVERS
 * STREAM_URL
 * CORS_ORIGINS

-If you wish to override these you can set them with the following:
+If you wish to override these you can set them with the following (on Linux or a Mac):

 ```shell script
 export KAFKA_BOOTSTRAP_SERVERS=localhost:9092 STREAM_URL=http://localhost:8080/dashboard/stream CORS_ORIGINS=http://localhost:8080 STORE_ID=ATLANTA